ACM SIGHPC Outstanding Doctoral Dissertation Award

 - Be (or have been) the candidate’s advisor or a member of his/her dissertation committee.

-- Have coordinated with the head of the academic department that granted (or will grant) the student's degree to ensure only one student's dissertation from that department is being nominated.
+- Have coordinated with the head of the academic department that granted (or will grant) the student's degree to ensure only one dissertation from the department granting the degree to the student is being nominated.

 - Complete the online nomination form.